47degrees/run-wild-run-free/presentation.md

 ## What is this about? ##

-I'm gonna run by you some code examples that illustrate some of the pains that teams and individuals go through when working with Scala in production.
+- Code samples illustrating common issues folks run into with Scala.

 Compiled since 2013 with about ~10 teams with 5 - 6  devs per team
 + many conf conversations.

 ---

-## What this is about ##
+## What is this about? ##

-A code centric report about:
+A code centric report on:

 - What a few modern Scala based code bases may look like in the wild since 2013.
 - How some of those codebases may progress toward a more FP style.